sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 > XXXX We should try to build bandwidth-weighted indices and similar to be
 > "stable" over time.
 That is, if you're in position X right now, you should
 > still be "near" position X later.
-This helps mitigate
+This helps mitigate attacks based
+> on relays giving you a choice of different SNIPs.

+> XXXX exits present a special issue, since if we change the port
+> classes we need to add a new set of indeces and keep the old ones for
+> a while.

 ## Bandwidth analysis